neajul/Hosthandleiding/content/3-1-1 Installing Linux.md

 1. A **working computer** with internet access (from which to prepare the installation)
 2. An *empty or over-writeable* USB drive of minimum 2 GB capacity (to install from)
-3. A (non-Apple) [[2.2 Hardware Considerations|target computer]] on which you want to install DietPi.
+3. A (non-Apple) [[2-2 Hardware Considerations|target computer]] on which you want to install DietPi.
 For this guide, we will also assume that you have access to a screen and a keyboard as well (if you are using an old laptop, the internal screen and keyboard suffice).

 > ⚠️ For now, this guide will not include a tutorial on how to install Linux on an old Apple computer.
-You can read more about this [[2.2 Hardware Considerations#2.2.2a Apple|here]], but the TLDR; is that Apple has made it increasingly difficult to install anything except macOS on their machines.
-If an old Mac is all you got, there are many tutorial such as this one that you can follow and continue at [[Hosthandleiding/content/3.1 Practical Guides and configs#3.1.2 Setting up SSH|3.1.2]].
+You can read more about this [[2-2 Hardware Considerations#2.2.2a Apple|here]], but the TLDR; is that Apple has made it increasingly difficult to install anything except macOS on their machines.
+If an old Mac is all you got, there are many tutorial such as this one that you can follow and continue at [[3-1-2 Setting up SSH]].

 ### Downloading DietPi (SBC)

 There are [many variations](https://dietpi.com/) of DietPi available on the official website, depending on what kind of machine you are planning to install it on.
-There are versions for most common [[0.2 Glossary of Terms#SBC (Single Board Computer)|SBCs (Single Board Computers)]], which is one of the main advantages of DietPi.
+There are versions for most common [[0-2 Glossary of Terms#SBC (Single Board Computer)|SBCs (Single Board Computers)]], which is one of the main advantages of DietPi.
 If you are using an SBC, find the appropriate version of DietPi on their website and download it.

 ### Downloading DietPi for a native (non-SBC) PC